Learning Abroad Center

 Coursework

 One French language course is taught over a 3-week period and awards 4 undergraduate credits.
-All classes are held at the University of Minnesota’s partner organization the West African Research Center (WARC), a local study center.
+All classes are held at the University of Minnesota’s partner organization at the West African Research Center (WARC), a local study center.
 Language courses are taught by experienced instructors who are native speakers.
-Small class sizes allow students many opportunities to practice their language skills and receive feedback from the instructor.
-Students will be in class with other program participants.
+Small class sizes allow you many opportunities to practice your language skills and receive feedback from the instructor.
+You will be in class with other program participants.
 Homestay experiences enhance skills learned in the classroom.

 You may also participate in this program as an optional language pre-session for the MSID Senegal program.